West Palm Beach Criminal Lawyer

 A Criminal Trial is a court proceeding wherein the State places all the evidence in your case before a jury, a sworn body of people convened to decide the guilt or innocence of the accused.
 The jury will listen to all the evidence and make a factual determination and declare a verdict of Guilty or Not Guilty.
 A trial is often expensive and is usually an all or nothing resolution.
 It is often been termed “a roll of the dice,” as juries often do the unexpected.
 However, if you are innocent, no errors in the law were committed, and no diversion programs are available, then it is the only way to win your case.

-If you or someone you care about have been arrested or are being investigated for a Criminal Statue violation, then call our office.
+If you or someone you care about have been arrested or are being investigated for a Criminal Statute violation, then call our office.

-When you have been arrested and the prosecution believes a crime has been committed, call our office.
+When you have been arrested and the prosecution believes a drug crime, or any other crime, has been committed, call our office to speak with an experienced Palm Beach Gardens drug crime lawyer.

 When your words are being twisted and ignored, call our office.